-Fierro is a winger who has been brought to San Jose after playing under Matias Almeyda at Chivas.
-He will look to become an integral piece in the Quakes attack.
+Fierro is a winger who has been brought to San Jose after playing under Matias Almeyda at Chivas and has been an important part of the club's attack.

 INTERNATIONAL: Fierro was also a key part of Mexico’s recent international dominance at the youth level.
 He has represented his nation of birth at the U-17, U-20 and U-23 levels, scoring four goals in 14 total appearances.
 He was a key player for Mexico at the 2011 FIFA U-17 World Cup, where they earned a perfect 7-0-0 record and became the first host nation to win the championship.
 Fierro scored twice in the Group Stage, the game-winning goal in the Round of 16 and the game-winning goal in the Quarterfinals to earn the Bronze Ball as the tournament’s third most outstanding player.
 He later helped Mexico win the 2013 Concacaf U-20 Championship with an unblemished 6-0-0 record, including a 3-1 victory over the United States in the Final.